 Allowing Reproductive Techniques to Erase Fatherhood

-Should we call it a progress when man’s role is just to supply gametes?
+Should we call it progress when man’s role is just to supply gametes?

 Using human embryos as lab material, allowing genetic modifications, and the creation of animal-human chimeras

-Should we call it a progress when human integrity is ignored and scientists are playing God ?
+Should we call it progress when human integrity is ignored and scientists are playing God ?

 “In a democracy, the messages on these posters should not be considered controversial, and for most French citizens they are not.
 Life in society is based on four principles of human ecology: the respect for fatherhood, motherhood, respect for differences and human life.
 Isn’t it a proof of our humanity to protect the development of every human life, and to be supportive for the most vulnerable?
 We insisted on these vital principles to encourage the government, the legislators and each French citizen to stand firm against bioethics dangers such as minimizing the role of the father, denigrating maternity, increasing eugenics, and manipulating human embryos.
 We wish to remind President Macron, that France, as the emblematic country for defending human rights, should not let human procreation become an open procreation market where the rich and powerful would inevitably dominate the poorer and weaker citizens.